About Bullying Claims

 - The school’s negligence triggered your child’s injury and loss.

 In most cases, you file a lawsuit against the public liability insurer of the negligent school, which will try to deny your claim.
-Hence, to win a bullying claim of this nature, you must work with an experienced public liability lawyer.

 Can I Sue for Cyberbullying?